ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN authorization.t_user_group_mappings.created_by IS 'User who created the mapping record.';
 COMMENT ON COLUMN authorization.t_user_group_mappings.created_at IS 'Timestamp when the mapping record was created.';
 COMMENT ON COLUMN authorization.t_user_group_mappings.updated_by IS 'User who last updated the mapping record.';
-COMMENT ON COLUMN authorization.t_user_group_mappings.updated_at IS 'Timestamp of the last update.';
+COMMENT ON COLUMN authorization.t_user_group_mappings.updated_at IS 'Timestamp when the mapping record was last updated.';
-COMMENT ON COLUMN authorization.t_user_group_mappings.is_active IS 'Indicates whether this mapping is currently active.';
+COMMENT ON COLUMN authorization.t_user_group_mappings.is_active IS 'Indicates whether the mapping is currently active.';
-COMMENT ON COLUMN authorization.t_user_group_mappings.inactive_at IS 'Timestamp when the mapping was set to inactive.';
+COMMENT ON COLUMN authorization.t_user_group_mappings.inactive_at IS 'Timestamp when the mapping was deactivated.';
-COMMENT ON COLUMN authorization.t_user_group_mappings.inactive_by IS 'User who marked the mapping as inactive.';
+COMMENT ON COLUMN authorization.t_user_group_mappings.inactive_by IS 'User who deactivated the mapping.';
-COMMENT ON COLUMN authorization.t_user_group_mappings.is_deleted IS 'Indicates whether this mapping record has been logically deleted.';
+COMMENT ON COLUMN authorization.t_user_group_mappings.is_deleted IS 'Indicates if the record has been logically deleted.';
-COMMENT ON COLUMN authorization.t_user_group_mappings.deleted_at IS 'Timestamp when the mapping record was deleted.';
+COMMENT ON COLUMN authorization.t_user_group_mappings.deleted_at IS 'Timestamp when the record was deleted.';
-COMMENT ON COLUMN authorization.t_user_group_mappings.deleted_by IS 'User who deleted the mapping record.';
+COMMENT ON COLUMN authorization.t_user_group_mappings.deleted_by IS 'User who deleted the record.';
 COMMENT ON COLUMN authorization.t_user_group_mappings.effective_at IS 'Timestamp when this user-group mapping becomes effective.';
 COMMENT ON COLUMN authorization.t_user_group_mappings.expires_at IS 'Timestamp when this user-group mapping expires.';
 COMMENT ON COLUMN authorization.t_user_group_mappings.user_group_id IS 'Reference to the user group that the user belongs to.';